Twilight Zone: The Movie: Segment four

 The fourth segment is a remake of the episode "Nightmare at 20,000 Feet".
-This segment was directed by George Miller, and written by Richard Matheson.

 While flying through a violent thunderstorm, airline passenger John Valentine is in a lavatory trying to recover from a panic attack due to a fear of flying.
 The flight attendants coax Valentine from the lavatory and back to his seat.
+He is repeatedly assured by the flight attendants that everything is going to be all right, but his nerves and antics disturb the surrounding passengers.

 Valentine notices a hideous gremlin on the wing of the plane and spirals into another severe panic.
 He watches as the creature wreaks havoc on the wing, throwing debris into one of the plane's turbofan engines and causing a flameout.
 Valentine finally snaps and attempts to break the window with an oxygen canister, but is wrestled to the ground by another passenger, a sky marshal.
-Valentine takes the marshal's revolver, shoots out the window (causing a breach in the pressurized cabin), and begins firing at the gremlin.
+Valentine then takes the marshal's revolver, shoots out the window (causing a breach in the pressurized cabin), and begins firing at the gremlin.
 This catches the attention of the gremlin, who rushes up to Valentine and bites the gun in half.
 After they notice that the plane is landing, the gremlin grabs Valentine's face, then simply scolds him for spoiling its fun by wagging its finger in his face.
 The creature leaps into the sky and flies away as the airplane begins its emergency landing.

-The police, crew, and passengers write off Valentine as insane.
-However, the aircraft maintenance crew arrives and finds the damage to the plane's engines complete with claw marks, while a straitjacketed Valentine is carried off in an ambulance.
+On the ground, the police, crew, and passengers discuss the incident, writing off Valentine as insane.
+However, the aircraft maintenance crew arrives and finds the damage to the plane's engines complete with claw marks, while a delirious and incoherent Valentine is wrapped up in a straitjacket and carried off in an ambulance.
 The ambulance driver is the car passenger from the prologue.
 The driver turns to Valentine and says "Heard you had a big scare up there, huh?
 Wanna see something really scary?"